-Email Open rate: The percentage of customers who opened your emails.
+Email Open rate: The percentage of recipients who opened your emails.

-Click-through rate: The percentage of customers who opened your email and clicked a link within your email.
+Click-through rate: The percentage of recipients who opened your email and clicked a link within your email.

 Bounce rate: The percentage of emails that didn’t make it to the intended recipient’s inbox.

-Unsubscribe/Opt-out rate: When one of your customers no longer wants to receive your emails, so they remove themselves from your list.
+Unsubscribe/Opt-out rate: When one of your subscribers no longer wants to receive your emails, so they remove themselves from your list.